 Illinois Quit Claim Deed Form

-An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding ownership interest.
+An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding title quality or the grantor’s right to transfer.
 Unlike a general warranty deed, a quit claim deed provides no guarantee that the grantor holds any part of the title of the property.
-Because of this lack of warranty, this deed is often reserved for transfers between trusted parties.
+Due to its lack of warranties, this deed is often reserved for transfers between trusted parties.

 Illinois Quit Claim Deed Form

-An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding ownership interest.
+An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding title quality or the grantor’s right to transfer.
 Unlike a general warranty deed, a quit claim deed provides no guarantee that the grantor holds any part of the title of the property.
-Because of this lack of warranty, this deed is often reserved for transfers between trusted parties.
+Due to its lack of warranties, this deed is often reserved for transfers between trusted parties.

-An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding ownership interest.
+An Illinois quit claim deed transfers property from a grantor to a grantee without assurances regarding title quality or the grantor’s right to transfer.
 Unlike a general warranty deed, a quit claim deed provides no guarantee that the grantor holds any part of the title of the property.
-Because of this lack of warranty, this deed is often reserved for transfers between trusted parties.
+Due to its lack of warranties, this deed is often reserved for transfers between trusted parties.

 1. Home »